 Hiking Pants

-Look for lightweight, breathable hiking pants that will keep you cool and dry on the trails.
+Look for lightweight, breathable hiking pants that will keep you cool and dry after a day of exploring the national parks.
 Convertible pants are a great option, as they can be transformed into shorts when temperatures rise, giving you added versatility for changing weather conditions.

 Shorts

-A couple pairs of comfortable, lightweight shorts are a MUST for a Costa Rica packing list.
-You’ll wear them everywhere from beach towns to hiking trails.
+A couple of pairs of comfortable, lightweight shorts are a MUST.
+You’ll wear them everywhere in Costa Rica, from beach towns to hiking trails.
 Avoid jean shorts as they can be hard to wash and dry without a washing machine.
 Linen is a popular alternative that lends a bit of style to an otherwise wardrobe staple.
-If you don’t own a pair, you’ll have no problem finding them in souvenir shops in many tourist towns in Costa Rica.
+If you don’t own a pair, you’ll have no problem finding them in souvenir shops in many tourist towns.

-Consider packing both athletic shorts for outdoor activities and casual shorts for exploring towns and cities.
+Consider packing both athletic shorts for outdoor activities and casual shorts for exploring towns and cities in Costa Rica.
 Neutral colours like khaki or black are practical and easy to match with different tops and shoes, but don’t be afraid to pack a few pairs with fun patterns or bright colours to add some personality to your travel wardrobe.

 Jeans